Superconducting Atomic Contacts

-It is now possible to fabricate metallic contacts of atomic dimension separating two metallic wires.
-Our nanocontacts are fabricated from a 100 nm wide metallic bridge which is suspended above a flexible substrate.
-In a dilution refrigerator, a mechanical constraint is applied to the substrate and breaks the bridge.
-The two remaining wires can then be reassembled to form a nanocontact of variable dimension.
+Atomic contacts are metallic contacts of atomic dimension between two metallic wires.
+They are fabricated from a 100-nm-wide metallic bridge suspended above a flexible substrate.
+In a dilution refrigerator, the substrate is bent till the bridge breaks.
+The two remaining wires are then brought close, till a contact forms.
 This atomic-level metal cold working is possible in the ultra-high vacuum of the refrigerator can.

 We have shown that the non-linearities of the I(V) can be used to access the individual transmission of each conduction channel, which characterize all its properties.
 The superconducting atomic contacts is thus a test-bed for mesoscopic physics.
 We conducted experiments to measure the shot noise emitted at finite bias voltage, the critical current of current or phase biased contacts between superconducting electrodes, and the effect of microwave excitations.
 Quantitatively agreement is found with the predictions of the mesoscopic Josephson effect, which consider that the supercurrent is carried by doublets of localized states within the contacts, called the Andreev states.

-Whereas previous experiments could be understood with the sole ground Andreev state, in 2010 we started looking at the excited states using a tunneling spectroscopy technique, and subsequently, using microwave spectroscopy.
+Whereas those experiments could be understood with the sole ground Andreev state, in 2010 we started looking at the excited states using a tunneling spectroscopy technique, and subsequently, using microwave spectroscopy.
 We probed in 2012-2013 transitions between Andreev states, and since 2014 superpositions of Andreev states by coupling atomic contacts with a microwave resonator, in a circuit QED geometry.
 The Andreev doublet appears as a new type of superconducting Qubit, based on microscopic states.
 We are currently exploring the limits in the lifetime and coherence time of Andreev Qubits.

 Andreev States in InAs nanowires